Skip to content

 Security & features

 First, update Windows to the newest feature release.
 In the security settings, enable Core Isolation and Trusted Platform Module in security settings.
 Restart your computer.
-If appropriate, enable BitLocker and restart again.

 Built-in apps